ProfessorKazarinoff/jupyterhub-engr101/docs/docs/google_oauth.md

 ![Google OAuth add scope](images/google_oauth_add_scope.png)

 Then click [Submit for verification] and [Save].
 For some reason the authorize domains submit for verification step and save step took a couple tries and more than a couple minutes.
-I don't know if Google is going a DNS lookup or what kind of verification steps they do - either way it took some time for the domain to be "verified".
+I don't know if Google is doing a DNS lookup or what kind of verification steps they do - either way it took some time for the domain to be "verified".

 ![Google OAuth submit for verification](images/google_oauth_submit_for_verification.png)